SumeghaGodara/snakemake/Atmosphere_Cloud.md

 # Advanced Topics

 #### [Atmosphere Advanced Topics](https://snakemake2019.readthedocs.io/en/latest/advanced_atmosphere.html)
- + Transferring Data to and from an Instance
+ + How do I transfer Data to and from this remote instance?
- + Creating custom Atmosphere Images
+ + How can I create custom Atmosphere Images for my personal use?
- + ssh-rsa-key for password-less login
+ + How can I add 'ssh-rsa-key' to Atmosphere for password-less easy login?